-When I was asked to choose some products from leading purveyor of sports nutrition, My Protein, I was excited to see organic freekah in stock.
+When a leading purveyor of sports nutrition, My Protein asked me to choose some products from their range, I was excited to see organic freekah in stock.
 I’ve never actually used it before and was keen to do so.
 I also chose some coconut oil and a kilo tub of cashew nut butter – yes, a whole kilo.
-Of all the nut butters cashew nut butter is my favourite, but I’d never used it for cooking.
-Coconut oil seems to have come into its own recently, providing a healthy alternative to dairy fat and its benefits are well known.
+Of all the nut butters cashew nut butter is my favourite, but this is the first time I’ve ever cooked with it.
+Coconut oil seems to have come into its own recently.
+It provides a healthy alternative to dairy fat and its benefits are well known.

 Seeing as brownies feature in this month’s We Should Cocoa, why not, I thought, use these three ingredients for a healthier take on an old classic.
 I debated whether to mix in the nut butter thoroughly or ripple it through the mixture.
 The latter won out.

-Well you wouldn’t know these were a healthier version, they were lush, fudgy with a true brownie taste and texture.
-The nut butter interspersed like cookie dough through ice cream gave additional variation in flavour, texture and appearance.
+Well you wouldn’t know these cashew nut butter brownies were a healthier version.
+This is because they’re lush, fudgy and have a true brownie taste and texture.
+The nut butter, interspersed like cookie dough through ice cream, gives additional variation in flavour, texture and appearance.
 If you like cashews, these are the brownies for you.

 - ½ tsp cream of tarter